shNext/Portfolio/README.md

 # Portfolio
-Portfolio for Embedded/System SW Engineer
+Portfolio for Embedded/System SW Engineer. <br/>
+This doesn't contain private information.

+# Summary

+# Preparation

 # Contents of This
-[!]
-I have to make details in each chapter referencing #1
 - Experience
 - Interest
 - Activities
 - Projects
 - Contribution

+# Desired Job Position

 # Reference
-I need more search. <br/>
 [1] https://runtimerec.com/how-to-build-an-embedded-engineering-portfolio/

+---
+Thank for Reading This. <br/>
+I wish your company to be prosperous always. <br/>

+Best regards to your company.